AnthonyCorrado/ImmersionCraft/readme.md

-## Designing Plugins and Modules for Minecraft That Change the World.
+## Designing Plugins and Modules That Change the World.
 One Minecraft Event at a Time.

 This directory contains the following subdirectories...